saf-dmitry/taskpaper-mode/README.md

 ### Duration Offsets

-Duration offsets are relative to the current date.
+Duration offsets are relative to the current time.

  - `+2h`
  - `-1d`